Bennik2000/FtApp/README.md

 Android 4.0.3 (Ice Cream Sandwich) or higher.

 ## TODO
+* Upload and play audio file
+* Multiple extensions
+* Overal status page
 * Add ROBO TX Controller protocol implementation
-* Add German translation (or any other :D)
 * Testing on real Android devices
+* Simulation option?
+* Add translations for more languages?
-* Add Windows Phone and iOS support (I can't do this because i do not have a WP or Mac)
+* Add Windows Phone and iOS support?
+(I can't do this because i do not have a WP or Mac)

 ## Contributing
 If you want to work on this app you have to install Visual Studio 2015 Community Edition